-In the first quarter of 2020, it is planned to establish a Commission on Constitutional Reforms comprising of independent members elected based on the principle of specialisation, which will consider the question of implementation of constitutional reforms and will deliver draft constitutional amendments.

-The Commission on Constitutional Reforms should, inter alia, consider a number of conceptual issues, among which are the following: the direct application of the Constitution, the role of the international treaties within the legal system of the Republic of Armenia, the specifics of applicability of the normative legal acts adopted by the supranational institution in case of membership to the given supranational institutions, the scope of powers vested in the bodies provided for by the Constitution, the procedure for election of the deputies of the National Assembly and formation of the parliamentary majority, as well as the number of deputies, issues concerning formation of other bodies subordinate to the Government, the Prime-Minister and the ministries and the powers thereof as provided for by the Constitution, separation and balancing of powers between the bodies provided for by the Constitution, the procedure for formation of the Supreme Judicial Council, the role, the powers thereof etc.
+For initiating constitutional reforms, it is planned to establish, in the first quarter of 2020, a Specialised Commission on Constitutional Reforms by the Government which will consider the issue of conducting constitutional reforms and will submit draft constitutional amendments.
+The Commission must be formed in accordance with the Procedure for the formation thereof approved by the Government, which must provide for proper mechanisms for the election of the members of the Commission.
+Participation of the civil society, scientific and educational institutions, guarantees for practical independence, professionalism, impartiality, high reputation, competence of the members of the Commission must be ensured in the process of formation of the Commission.
+The majority of the members of the Commission must be elected from among professional circles, in particular from among lawyer-scientists, and in terms of political representation, proper participation of the parliamentary opposition must also be ensured during the composition of the Commission.
+The Commission on Constitutional Reforms should, inter alia, consider a number of conceptual issues, among which are the following: the specifics of applicability of the regulatory legal acts adopted by the supranational institution in case of membership to the given supranational institutions, the scope of powers vested in the bodies provided for by the Constitution, the procedure for election of the deputies of the National Assembly and formation of the parliamentary majority, as well as the number of deputies, issues concerning formation of other bodies subordinate to the Government, the Prime-Minister and the ministries and the powers thereof as provided for by the Constitution, separation and balancing of powers between the bodies provided for by the Constitution, elimination of the possible constitutional and legal deadlocks hindering the proper and normal operation of the Constitutional Court, the procedure for the election and appointment of judges of the Constitutional Court, subjecting them to disciplinary liability and termination of their powers, the procedure for the formation of the Supreme Judicial Council, the role, the powers thereof, appealing against the decisions of the Supreme Judicial Council, applying by the Human Rights Defender to the Constitutional Court with regard to the issue of compliance of relevant regulatory legal acts with the provisions of Chapter 3 of the Constitution, etc.